JuliaBolting/JuliaBolting/README.md

 ## Hi!
 My name is Julia ;) 👋
-I worked with Mobile Development in Kotlin, but now I'm studying Ciência da Computação at IFSC - Lages.
+I've worked with Mobile Development in Kotlin, but now I'm just studying Ciência da Computação at IFSC - Lages.
 <div align="center">

     Trying to be a better programmer